otoolep/questdb.io/docs/restAPI.md

 ## /exp - Export Data
-QuestDB allows exporting results of query execution.
-Function `/exp` does exactly that.
-The exported data is saved in a CSV (comma delimited) file with Unix line ends `\n`.
-Once the file is generated, it will be available for download as opposed to being displayed in the browser.
+Just like `/exec`, `/exp` allows you to pass url-encoded queries.
+Instead of a json, the results are returned in tabular form to be saved into a file such as `.csv`

 Server responds with HTTP `200` when query execution is successful and `400` when there is error and returns error text.